Vizzuality/he-scratchfolder/arcade/arcade.md

 #### Example output:
 > In this area, 32.7% is protected.
 The main protection is non-community.

-### Third example: Combining examples in the pop up
+### Third example: Combining arcade expressions in the pop up
 Content in the configure pop up (it has styling buttons):

 > **{expression/expr3}** **Human Modification**